Marikana massacre: Negotiations on the koppie: 14–15 August

 On the evening of 13 August, the police had made a decision to attempt to negotiate a peaceful resolution with the strikers, who were still occupying the koppie.
 Lieutenant Colonel Stephen James McIntosh, a trained hostage negotiator, arrived at the koppie in the early afternoon on 14 August.
-He later recounted that there had been between 4,000 to 5,000 strikers on the koppie, many of them armed with traditional or homemade weapons, and many of them "rowdy and aggressive".
+He later recounted that there had been between 4,000 and 5,000 strikers on the koppie, many of them armed with traditional or homemade weapons, and many of them "rowdy and aggressive".
 After McIntosh addressed the crowd from a loudspeaker, five representatives of the strikers approached his armoured vehicle in order to negotiate with the SAPS officers.
 They spoke in Fanagalo, with a Lonmin employee interpreting for the police.
 The strikers reiterated to McIntosh that the strike was about wages, that they were on the koppie because the NUM had attacked them on 10 August, and that they demanded to speak to Lonmin management.
 At about 5 p.m. on 14 August, the police negotiators were informed that a corpse had been found around the back of the koppie.
 It was the body of Isiah Twala, a Lonmin supervisor, whom some of the strikers accused of being an impimpi (informer).
 The strikers' representatives agreed to let police land a helicopter near the koppie in order to conduct investigations on the scene.

-At this point, Lonmin management believed the strike to have been driven by Amcu and its support for the R12,500 wage demand – a claim later retracted.
-However, at the time, that belief also circulated in the media, which reproduced the narrative that the ongoing violence at Marikana was the result of rivalry between Amcu and NUM.
-Also on 14 August, NUM general secretary Baleni denied this, saying that NUM was a victim of Amcu in the violence.
+At this point, Lonmin management believed the strike to have been driven by AMCU and its support for the R12,500 wage demand – a claim later retracted.
+However, at the time, that belief also circulated in the media, which reproduced the narrative that the ongoing violence at Marikana was the result of rivalry between AMCU and NUM.
+Also on 14 August, NUM general secretary Baleni denied this, saying that NUM was a victim of AMCU in the violence.
 At the same time he expressed alarm that "the escalating violence has been allowed to continue unabated by the law enforcement agencies" and called for the deployment of a special task force or the military to "deal decisively with the criminal elements in Rustenberg and its surrounding mine".
-Amcu vice-president Jeff Mthahmeme, in response, denied that the NUM was a victim, accusing NUM members of being "the perpetrators of this violence" and of having led to the deaths of two Amcu members.
-In the telling of Amcu president Mathunjwa, the miners occupying the koppie were primarily disgruntled NUM leaders, who had lost faith in their union representatives: "It's possible that Amcu members were there but it's not Amcu that coordinated the protest on the mountain".
+AMCU vice-president Jeff Mthahmeme, in response, denied that the NUM was a victim, accusing NUM members of being "the perpetrators of this violence" and of having led to the deaths of two AMCU members.
+In the telling of AMCU president Mathunjwa, the miners occupying the koppie were primarily disgruntled NUM leaders, who had lost faith in their union representatives: "It's possible that AMCU members were there but it's not AMCU that coordinated the protest on the mountain".